jungparc/NHNBastion/en/console-guide.md

 * **Modify**: You can edit the resource group.
 * **Delete**: You can select a group of resources to delete them.

-### Manage history
+### Manage History

 You can use the NHN Bastion service to manage the history of accesses to your instance.
 You can set the log retrieval period up to one week.
-History is kept for up to 6 months, and if you need to keep it longer than 6 months, you can back it up to Object Storage <strong>in Preferences > Log Management</strong>.
+History is kept for up to 6 months, and if you need to keep it longer than 6 months, you can back it up to Object Storage in <strong>Preferences > Manage Logs<strong>.

 #### Live Sessions
 ![image](https://github.com/user-attachments/assets/ca70cf06-2d74-4ca7-ab57-51e02ec6b083)